 Zhen Huan Zhuan（甄嬛傳）, or Empresses in the Palace, is a 2011 historical drama adapted from an online romance novel.
-Its title, Zhen Huan Zhuan, is the subject of the story’s focus: the life of the royal concubine Zhen Huan.
-Since its first appearance, it has been rewatched by its fans.
-Capitalizing on this popularity, streaming service Netflix released a shortened/adapted version of the show for Western audiences in 2015.
+As its title indicates, the story of Zhen Huan Zhuan focuses on the life of the royal concubine Zhen Huan.
+Since its first appearance, it has enjoyed a lasting popularity among its fans.
+Capitalizing on this popularity, streaming service provider Netflix released a shortened/adapted version of the show for Western audiences in 2015.

 The Netflix adaptation changed the original 76 episodes, 45 minutes each, into 6 episodes, 90 minutes each and did not acquire the popularity of its original.
 In fact, it received criticism from Chinese viewers about eliminating the details from the original: what gave the series its charm.
 Now, Netflix has stopped offering the adaptation of Zhen Huan Zhuan, and Letv.com has uploaded the 76 original episodes on Youtube.

 I think I’m a little reluctant to call the adaptation of Zhen Huan Zhuan a failure.
-Even though it was not the same success on Netflix as it was in China, I think it is still a worthy attempt in terms of finding out some of the possible ways in which the Chinese TV genre could be adapted for a trans-cultural audience, or for potential Western audiences. … But I have to admit that some elements in the original show present challenges for both the producers and the viewers to understand and to appreciate what is going on in the drama.
-Indirect form of expression or indirect way of communication is just one of them.
-I do not think that Western audience[s] or viewers necessarily cannot understand indirect expressions.
-Because I do think we have an innate ability to do that.
-We all have, regardless of our cultural backgrounds.
+Even though it was not as successful on Netflix as the original was in China, I think it is still a worthy attempt in terms of finding out some of the possible ways in which Chinese TV drama could be adapted for a trans-cultural audience, or for potential Western audiences. … But I have to admit that some elements in the original show present challenges for both the producers and the viewers to understand and to appreciate what is going on in the drama, the indirect way of communication between the characters being one of them.
+That said, I do not think that Western audience[s] or viewers would necessarily have great difficulty in understanding indirect expressions, although, as you’ve mentioned earlier, they do favor direct expressions.
+I believe that we all have an innate ability to grasp linguistic subtleties, regardless of our cultural backgrounds.

-I have looked at YouTube, IMDB, and Amazon, where there are purchasers or customers of the TV show leaving comments.
-I assume, since they are commenting in English, that they are probably Anglophone viewers.
-I see from their comments that they actually can understand and appreciate the subtle way of expression, and also the literariness of Zhen Huan Zhuan’s language.
+A clear illustration of this is when I looked at YouTube, IMDB, and Amazon, where there are purchasers or customers of the TV show leaving comments (I assume, since they were commenting in English, that they were probably Anglophone viewers).
+I saw that their comments show their accurate understanding and appreciation of the subtle ways of expression, and of the literary qualities of its language.

-So, [there is] this kind of appreciation going on among Western audiences.
-It’s just [that] some familiarity with Chinese culture, the Chinese linguistic and literary tradition, and also some interest in domestic China in general can help with the understanding and appreciation.
-Because you can assume that someone who is interested in Chinese culture, who has some background knowledge of how Chinese people from this period of time have conversations with each other, would be better at understanding and appreciating the dialogue.
+So Western audiences often can and do understand those subtle expressions in the show, but some familiarity with Chinese culture, the Chinese linguistic and literary tradition, and also some interest in dynastic China in general would of course facilitate the understanding and appreciation.
+Because you can assume that someone who is interested in Chinese culture, who has some background knowledge of how Chinese people from this period of time conversed with each other, would be better at understanding and appreciating the dialogues.

-Zhen Huan Zhuan has many scenes where there was no speaking but just facial expressions.
+Zhen Huan Zhuan has many scenes where there was no verbal but just facial expressions.
 [Could audiences] interpret that as universal?

-What is your opinion on the everlasting for Zhen Huan Zhuan 10 years after its premiere?
+What is your opinion on the everlasting appeal of Zhen Huan Zhuan 10 years after its premiere?

-Not only [did] Zhen Huan Zhuan achieve immediate success after its first appearance back in 2011, the success actually lasted for many many years afterwards. … What has contributed to that lasting interest?
-I think there are a few things that we can think of.
-One is a seeming universal applicability.
-Because a lot of these scenes seem to be applicable to many different kinds of situations.
+Not only [did] Zhen Huan Zhuan achieve immediate success after its first appearance back in 2011, the success actually lasted for many years afterwards. … I think a number of factors contributed to that lasting interest.
+One is the seemingly universal applicability of its scenarios.
+Its fans find many of its aspects applicable to different sorts of situations.

-The way that people interact with each other in the show is interesting and distinct to have modern applications.
-What you’ve seen on the show is that people don’t stay friends or enemies forever.
-They form alliances or they drift apart from each other because of their changing circumstances.
+To take its dynamics of human interactions as an example.
+The way that people interact with each other in the show is interesting and distinct in a way that has modern applications.
+What we see on the show is that people don’t stay friends or enemies forever.
+They form alliances, drift away from, or turn completely against each other because of their changing circumstances.
 I think that is a very realistic portrayal of human relations, that dynamic way that people interact with each other.
-I think that [portrayal of relationships] can also find many different applications.
+We can easily find similar ways of human interactions in many modern-day scenarios.

 Recently the HBO original series House of the Dragons attracted a global interest.
-Little Red Book people were discussing the [parallels between characters].
+Little Red Book users were discussing the parallels between characters.
 What are your thoughts on this phenomenon?

 (Note: Little Red Book, or Xiaohongshu, is a popular Chinese social media platform)

-[You have mentioned that cultural elements may be familiar to] Asian audiences.
-But how can [such elements] make connections for Western audiences, if Netflix suddenly has the power to readapt Zhen Huan Zhuan?
+You have mentioned that cultural elements may resonate more easily with Asian audiences.
+But how can such elements be more appealing for Western audiences, if Netflix suddenly decides to readapt Zhen Huan Zhuan?

 It seems that Netflix does have many Chinese TV shows available on their service.
 What do you think this might show about Netflix’s relationship with Chinese content?
 Do you think Chinese Netflix is actively attempting to draw Chinese audiences to their service?

-Given how big the Chinese market is, I think it would almost absolutely be in [Netflix’s] best interest to draw [Chinese] audiences … but if you take the exchange rate in consideration, I think their pricing is still quite too steep for Chinese audiences, and I think we can subscribe to a local or a Chinese-based online TV platform for a much lower price. … I think [Chinese audiences] would probably opt for domestic products or domestic domestic platforms.
+Given how vast the Chinese market is, I think it would absolutely be in Netflix’s best interest to try to attract Chinese users. … But if you take the exchange rate in consideration, I think their pricing is still quite steep for Chinese audiences, so I think many Chinese netizens might choose to subscribe to a local or a China-based online streaming service for a lower price.

 Do you have anything else to add?

-[The Netflix adaptation of Zhen Huan Zhuan] is a worthy experiment in terms of finding out how a Chinese drama might be adapted to a transcultural audience. … The producers [and] the creators [are] also testing the waters as they try to collaborate with each other.
-They try to cooperate with each other and bring out this adapted version of Zhen Huan Zhuan.
+To further clarify, although many of us may find the Netflix adaptation of Zhen Huan Zhuan dissatisfactory in one way or another, I believe it is a worthy experiment in terms of finding out how a Chinese drama might be adapted for a transcultural audience.
+In the process of transcultural adaptation, the Chinese and American creators are also testing the waters as they try to find effective ways to collaborate with each other.
+All of their experiments and efforts may contribute to something more culturally significant and commercially successful in the future.